Morava Valley: Transportation and tourism

 The entire river valley is a natural route for both roads and railways connecting eastern, central and western Serbia, so traffic is also important for the economy of the region.
 Tourism is almost entirely based on mineral spas, as the West Morava Valley is dubbed "First spa region of Serbia".
 Best known spas include Vrnjačka Banja, Mataruška Banja, Bogutovačka Banja, Ovčar Banja, Vička Banja, Gornja Trepča, etc. Additional interests are the Goč mountain and medieval Serbian Orthodox monasteries of Žiča, Kalenić, Lazarica, Ljubostinja, Naupara, etc. One of top mountain resorts of Serbia, Tara and Zlatibor, are marking the eastern border of the region.

-The South Morava Valley
+South Morava Valley

 Location

 The South Morava Valley (Јужно Поморавље / Južno Pomoravlje) is the valley of the South Morava.
 It is the southernmost region of Serbia, bordering North Macedonia.
 It is meridionally elongated, in the south-to-north direction.
 In the narrower sense, as a valley of the South Morava, it occupies an area of 4,800 km2, of which 1,660 km2 on Kosovo and the rest in Central Serbia.
 In wider sense, the South Morava Valley is identified with southern Serbia in general and covers the entire watershed of the South Morava (15,469 km2).